NikitaJWilliams/Guided-Data-Analytics-Project-in-R-NYC-Schools-Perceptions/README.md

 The percentage of high scoring AP exams in each NYC high school displays either a strong or moderate correlation with 24 variables.
 The results correspond to the correlation findings shown in the *avg_sat_score* scatter plots; however, there is a noteworthy dissimilarity in the NYC school perceptions.The NYC school perceptions display a more significant positive relationship with AP scores at the aggregate level.
 In particular, when students positively appraise their schools based on **safety and respect**, **engagement**, **communication** and **academic expectations**, then they are more likely to achieve a higher score on the AP examination.

 In my last step of the data analysis, I would like to investigate the distribution of teacher, parent and student evaluations of their school environment.
-The distribution of the survey scores will offer me a valuable insight as to how similar or divergent
+The distribution of the survey scores will offer me a valuable insight into how similar or dissimilar the opinions of the members of the community are to one another.
+To figure out whether parents, students and teachers share similar views on the four school characteristics, I will construct a boxplot; however, before I can create a proper boxplot, I will need to reshape my data first.
+My aggregate data frame does not currently contain two variables of interest: metric (safety and respect, engagemenet, communication and academic expectations) and response type (student, teacher, parent and total).
+To create the two new variables, I pick out the necessary information from *survey_question* variable (*saf_p_11, saf_s,11*,etc.) using the *str_sub()* function.
+I employ the *mutate()* function to join *metric* and *response_type* to my aggregate data frame.

 ### Distribution of Teacher,Parent and Student Scores for Each Survey Question

 ![](https://i.ibb.co/b3ZWQdR/Response-type-Boxplot.png)

-Text
+The boxplot demonstrates substantial differences in parent, teacher and student opinions on the quality of the NYC high schools.
+Parents typically assign high ratings to school metrics while students.
+The discrepency in the student and parent scores might come from the fact that students dislike school in general
 ### Distribution of Total Scores for Each Survey Question

 ![](https://i.ibb.co/PgvcLHp/Total-Scores-Boxplot.png)